 Getting the Word Out – Patriotic Longhorns

-After completing this southwest original watercolor landscape, being faced with how do I get this “patriotic art” to folks who would appreciate its content, as much as I enjoyed creating it.
+After completing this contemporary southwest original watercolor landscape, being faced with how do I get this “patriotic art” to folks who would appreciate its content, as much as I enjoyed creating it.
 That’s when I placed an ad, albeit a small one in “Texas Monthly” magazine.
 Well, that ad drew hundreds of responses and orders.
 I’m pleased to say that President George W. Bush is a proud owner of this image.
 I’ve personalized this image of “Patriotic Longhorns” many times for ranch owners, members of PBR, and Harley Davidson motorcycle owners.

 Sedona Landscape Paintings